Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-Therefore, we roughly have a square root reduction in the number of error classes.
-In Table~\ref{table:1} we show the reduction in the number of error classes for codes of distance 3, 5 and 7 due to this equivalence.
-Since multiple errors fall under the same error class, it is necessary to choose a \textit{class representative} needs to be chosen efficiently for our ML decoder.
+We thus obtain a square root order reduction in the number of error classes.
+Table~\ref{table:1} presents the reduction in the number of error classes for codes of distance 3, 5 and 7 due to gauge equivalence.
+As multiple errors belong to the same error class, a \textit{class representative} needs to be chosen efficiently for our ML decoder.

-\textbf{Choice of class representative}: If errors $e_1, \hdots, e_k$ belong to the same error class $\mathcal{E}$, then we choose a class representative $e_i \in \mathcal{E}$ which will be considered as the error on the codeword for any error $e \in \mathcal{E}$ occurring on the codeword.
-To provide an example, it can be verified that bit flip errors on qubits 4, 7 and 8 produce the same syndrome as that on 5 (Refer Fig.~\ref{fig:xgauge}).
-But for training the ML decoder, we shall choose the second one as the common label for both since it has a lower weight.
+\textit{Choice of class representative}: If errors $e_1, e_2, \hdots, e_k$ belong to the same error class $\mathcal{E}$, then we choose a class representative $e_i \in \mathcal{E}$ which is to be considered as the error on the codeword for any error $e \in \mathcal{E}$ occurring on the codeword.
+For example, in Fig.~\ref{fig:xgauge} it can be verified that bit flip errors on qubits 4, 7 and 8 produces the same syndrome as that on 5 .
+But for training the ML decoder, we choose the second one as the common label for both as it has a lower weight.
 However, simply considering the weight of the errors is not sufficient to obtain a class representative.
-For example, bit errors on qubits 1 and 2 lead to the same syndrome, and both of these errors have weight 1.
+For example, bit flip errors on qubits 1 and 2 lead to the same syndrome, and both of these errors have weight 1.
 Therefore, we use the method of \emph{lexicographic minima} to obtain the class representative.